-We would like to present you a series of updates on the recent activities and the bigger learnings of your District's Mission Action Team during this current triennium.
+We would like to present a series of updates on the recent activities and the bigger learnings of your District's Mission Action Team during this current triennium.
 God has been busy, His people have been active, and we are thankful and praising Him!

-In particular, we want to share some background with you on missions in our District and Synod, since lessons learned in the past can so effectively impact our future.
-You may have read our synodical Office of National Mission's recent report on Church Planting in the LCMS.
-Perhaps you've not read it, and in any event we wish to reflect upon it in light of how God works in our District, to His own glory.
-We will share this story with you joyfully in four parts over these first four months of 2025.
+In particular, we want to share some background with you on missions in our district and synod, since lessons learned in the past can so effectively impact our future.
+You may have read our synodical Office of National Mission's recent report on church planting in the LCMS.
+We wish to reflect upon it in light of how God works in our district, to His own glory.
+We will share this story with you joyfully, in four parts, over these first four months of 2025.
 In so doing, we look back AND look forward as a District that actively supports, equips, and encourages new missions wherever it pleases the Lord of the Harvest to plant them.